STTAR (Students in Technology Transfer And Research)

 - Companies screen student applications, select interviewees, conduct interviews, and hire applicants.

-- Companies receive a contract for funding from ND EPSCoR; complete, sign, and return it.
+- Companies receive a contract for funding from the ND EPSCoR State Office; complete, sign, and return it.

 - Students, whose major requires coop/internship credits should register with their campus career office after receiving approval from their academic advisor.

 Note: Students who have fulfilled their coop/internship credit are not required to register for credits.

 - Whether registered for credits or not, students and companies should maintain a liaison relationship with their career offices regarding the work experience.

 - Companies and students each provide a report of their project experience to the ND EPSCoR State Office at the end of the experience.

 North Dakota University System students, ND residents enrolled at other colleges and universities, and students enrolled at tribal colleges/universities in ND, are eligible to work with North Dakota companies for a minimum of eight (8) weeks during the summer months; must be U.S. citizens or possess an immigration (i.e., INS) work permit, and be enrolled in cooperative education/internships course credits if they are a first-time hire with a STTAR company.
 Students wishing to register for cooperative education/internship course credits, should contact their respective campus career office.
 Additionally, students must have completed their sophomore year (determined by completed credits).

 STTAR cost-share is $7.50/hour.
 Companies must provide a minimum 1:1 match.
 Salary for the student must be a minimum of $600 per week ($15 per hour) for a minimum of eight (8) weeks and a maximum of 12 weeks, based on 40 hours/week.
 Please note that competitive salaries for technically-trained students generally exceed $15 per hour, based on cooperative education salary data.